-Cursor Control Modes and Other Gestures
+Cursor Control and Gestures on iPhone and iPad

 Screens on iOS offers two cursor control modes: Touch Mode and Trackpad Mode.
 It also supports other gestures as well.